N0tA1dan/XD/README.md

 Novemeber 7 2024:
     Added printing for the parse tree. you can now use print_prog() to print the entire programs ast tree.

+November 18 2024:
+    Going to try to implement a stack frame for local variables.

+    what i learned today.

+    rsp points to the most recently pushed element onto the stack.

+    for example

+    global _start

+    _start:
+        push 100
+        push 200

+        mov rax, [rsp] ;; contains 200

+        NOP

+    rax register now contains 200.

+    global _start

+    _start:
+        push 100
+        push 200

+        mov rax, [rsp+8] ;; contains 100

+        NOP

+    [rsp+8] just means 8 bytes ahead, since this is x64, registers are 64 bits in lenght, aka 8 bytes, so this would get the value 100 and move it into rax